Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Ext JS: The enterprise JavaScript framework

 We built Sencha Ext JS specifically for data-intensive enterprise applications.
-The framework includes 140+ pre-built ui components that cover everything enterprise applications routinely need, from complex data grids to responsive charts, forms, calendars, gauges, and specialized widgets.
+The framework includes 140+ pre-built UI components that cover everything enterprise applications routinely need, from complex data grids to responsive charts, forms, calendars, gauges, and specialised widgets.

 Ext JS 8.0 introduces a responsive Digital Signature Pad for document workflows, a QR Code Reader and Generator for mobile integration, and Font Awesome 7 support across both Classic and Modern toolkits.
 The Modern toolkit provides ARIA accessibility built into components, which supports WCAG 2.2 compliance without per-component accessibility work.
 Strong backward compatibility across major versions protects long-term investments, and the Sencha Upgrade Adviser supports version migration when teams are ready to move forward.
 For React teams that want enterprise components without leaving React, ReExt lets Ext JS components run inside an existing React application.
 Teams can evaluate Ext JS against their own enterprise application requirements.